Jatiya Sangsad: Powers and rights

-The President of Bangladesh appoints a cabinet with the Prime Minister and other ministers from among the Members.
-The Prime Minister must be a parliamentarian, and so must at least 90% of the Ministers.
-The President must appoint a Prime Minister who, in his reasoned opinion, commands the confidence of the majority of the House.
-The cabinet remains answerable to the Parliament at all times, and the prime minister also to the President as well.
+The president of Bangladesh appoints a cabinet with the prime minister and other ministers from among the members.
+The prime minister must be a parliamentarian, and so must at least 90% of the ministers.
+The president must appoint a prime minister who, in his reasoned opinion, commands the confidence of the majority of the House.
+The cabinet remains answerable to the Parliament and the president.

-The President of Bangladesh is elected by the Parliament through open ballot voting.
+The president of Bangladesh is elected by the Parliament through open ballot voting.
 As a result, the opposition party seldom nominates a candidate and the governing party nominee is uncontested.
-Current President Abdul Hamid and previous presidents Zillur Rahman, Iajuddin Ahmed, A. Q. M. Badruddoza Chowdhury and Shahabuddin Ahmed were all elected unopposed.
-The Parliament can also impeach the President by a two-thirds majority.
+Current President Mohammed Shahabuddin and previous presidents Abdul Hamid, Zillur Rahman, Iajuddin Ahmed, A. Q. M. Badruddoza Chowdhury and Shahabuddin Ahmed were all elected unopposed.
+The Parliament can also impeach the president by a two-thirds majority.

 The Parliament can form any parliamentary standing committees as it sees fit such as for the purposes of examining bills, reviewing government policy and any other matter of public importance.
-The de facto power of the committees have always been nominal however; the de jure power too is ambiguous, especially after the Supreme Court ruled that it was not answerable to summons from parliamentary committees and senior civil servants rarely being brought before committees to answer for public administrative decisions.
+The de facto power of the committees has always been nominal however; the de jure power too is ambiguous, especially after the Supreme Court ruled that it was not answerable to summons from parliamentary committees and senior civil servants rarely being brought before committees to answer for public administrative decisions.

-Various drawbacks has hence led the parliament to be regarded as a rubber stamp body as MPs cannot cross the floor, have free votes (vote against their party whip) or pass motions of no confidence due to Article 70 of the Constitution of Bangladesh.
+In practice, the Parliament has been regarded as a rubber stamp body as MPs cannot cross the floor, have free votes (vote against their party whip) or pass motions of no confidence due to Article 70 of the Constitution of Bangladesh.
+This article imposes ultra-strict party discipline on the chamber; any MP voting against their party automatically loses their seat.
 Political scientists, judges in the Supreme Court, public intellectuals, newspapers and journalists, civil rights activists and many members of parliament have demanded reform of the article.

 Critics argue Article 70 tramples freedom of speech and freedom of conscience and is a violation of the constitution's fundamental rights.
-Additionally, it significantly limits the checks and balances on the Prime Minister's vast powers, as there are few means by which s/he can be legally dismissed under the constitution or even held to basic scrutiny with repercussions.
-The checks and balances then formed on the prime minister and their cabinet is by civil servants in the Bangladesh Administrative Service and the courts, which are usually too docile to challenge the executive.
+Additionally, it significantly limits the checks and balances on the prime minister, as there are few means by which s/he can be legally dismissed under the constitution or even held to basic scrutiny with repercussions.
+In Bangladesh, the parliament usually reflects the will of the government, not vice versa as in a well-functioning parliamentary democracy.
+The checks and balances then formed on the prime minister and their cabinet are by civil servants in the Bangladesh Administrative Service and the courts, which are usually too docile to challenge the executive.

 Article 78 of the Constitution provides immunity for the speeches, actions and votes of the Members within parliamentary sessions, and so members are not answerable for any such actions to the courts.
 The parliament itself is vested with the power to provide indemnity to anybody in service of the nation under Article 46.
 This allowed the 2nd parliament in 1979 to ratify the Indemnity Ordinance.